-- 2.2.1 The Cabinet is responsible for issuing guidance on the general content of the budget and capital programme in consultation with the Director of Finance, Performance and Procurement. - 2.2.2 It is the responsibility of Executive Directors to ensure that budget and capital programme estimates reflecting agreed service plans are submitted to the Cabinet and that these estimates are prepared in line with guidance issued by the Cabinet. - 2.2.3 The Director of Finance, Performance and Procurement is responsible for ensuring that an overall revenue budget and capital programme summarising service budget estimates is prepared on an annual basis for consideration by the Cabinet, before submission to the County Council, along with a forward financial forecast in line with Government funding notifications.
-The Performance and Finance Select Committee considers strategic issues relating to the budget including comment on individual portfolio budgets.
+2.2.1 The Cabinet is responsible, for issuing guidance on the general content of the budget and capital programme in consultation with the Director of Finance and Support Services, for setting the overarching strategies and policies, in line with the priorities in the Council Plan, which should underpin the budget and capital programme.

+- 2.2.2 It is the responsibility of Directors to ensure that budget and capital programme estimates reflecting agreed service plans are submitted to the Cabinet and that these estimates are prepared in line with the strategic direction and policies set guidance issued by the Cabinet. - 2.2.3 The Director of Finance and Support Services is responsible for ensuring that an overall revenue budget and capital programme summarising service budget estimates is prepared on an annual basis for consideration by the Cabinet, before submission to the County Council, along with a forward financial forecast in line with Government funding notifications.
+The County Council may amend the budget or ask the Cabinet to reconsider it before approving it. - 2.2.4 The Performance and Finance Scrutiny Committee considers strategic issues relating to the budget including comments on individual portfolio budgets ahead of its presentation to the Cabinet.
+All members are engaged in the budget planning process through informal member sessions where financial strategies and savings options/proposals are discussed and where appropriate, savings options are scrutinised by individual scrutiny committees comment on individual portfolio budgets.
 The County Council may amend the budget or ask the Cabinet to reconsider it before approving it.